vtex-apps/search/docs/README.md

 ## Configuration

-To function properly, Search app components require the `vtex.admin-search@1.x` and `vtex.search-resolver@1.x` apps to be installed in your store.
-For more information, read our [**VTEX Intelligent Search**](https://help.vtex.com/tracks/vtex-intelligent-search) documentation.
+The Search app requires the `vtex.admin-search@1.x` and `vtex.search-resolver@1.x` apps to be installed in your store.
+For more information, read the [Intelligent Search](https://help.vtex.com/tracks/vtex-intelligent-search) documentation.

 To configure the Search app, see the sections below.